 To put it simply.
 Melbourne IS art.

-They have world famous baristas creating art on coffees, markets becoming a hub for creatives to talk about and buy handmade art and valleys that are sprayed and stencilled in technicolour brilliance reflecting issues and controversies the world faces.
-Inspirational art is hidden everywhere in Melbourne, sometimes in the smallest corners of the city and at times right in front of your face, yet there is only one inspirational public art statue representing females.
+They have world famous baristas creating art on coffees, markets becoming a hub for creatives to talk about and buy handmade art, valleys that are sprayed and stencilled in technicolour brilliance reflecting issues and controversies the world faces.
+Inspirational art is hidden everywhere in Melbourne, sometimes in the smallest corners of the city and at times right in front of your face, yet there is barely any inspirational public art statue representing females.

-CURRENTLY IN MELBOURNE THERE ARE 580 STATUES AND ONLY 1% ARE NOT MALE
+CURRENTLY IN MELBOURNE THERE ARE 580 STATUES AND ONLY 1.5% CELEBRATE REAL WOMEN.

 Current Statues of Women in Melbourne

-Mary MacKillop (1842-1909) was the first Australian to be recognised as one of it’s saints.
+Mary MacKillop (1842-1909) was the first Australian to be recognised as a Saint.
 She founded Australia’s first order of nuns, and established St. Joseph’s School providing free education to children from the area.
-On 12 August 2012, Archbishop Denis Hart, unveiled a statue of St Mary of the Cross MacKillop on the grounds of St Patrick’s Cathedral, East Melbourne.
-The bronze cast statue by sculptor Louis Laumen explains, “The statue portrays a young and vibrant Mary descending a staircase, as if she had just been upstairs to put on her habit for the very first time.”
+In 2012, Archbishop Denis Hart, unveiled a statue of St Mary of the Cross MacKillop on the grounds of St Patrick’s Cathedral, East Melbourne.
+Artist Louis Laumen explains, “The statue portrays a young and vibrant Mary descending a staircase, as if she had just been upstairs to put on her habit for the very first time.”